- Faculty and staff receive a network-accessible online file storage allocation from CAEN called a Windows Home Directory.

 - Files that are created or updated have read-only backups made on a regular basis to enable easy file recovery.

-Faculty and staff receive a Windows Home Directory when they are granted a full CAEN Account to support their use of the EBD for Windows.
+Faculty and staff receive a Windows Home Directory when they are granted full CAEN access to support their use of the EBD for Windows.
 Both faculty and staff allocations are provisioned using ITS MiStorage, so stored files have backup copies made on a regular basis.
 These copies, called snapshots, enable easy access to file recovery.
 The maximum quota for a Windows Home Directory is 50 GB, and cannot be increased.

 Note: Do not delete the windat.V2 folder in your Windows Home Directory This is where your Windows Desktop and Documents folders are stored when using an EBD computer.